espdev/mpl-events/docs/usage.rst

         pass

 The first argument if referecne to dispatcher object, the second argument is mpl event object.
-If the filter callable returns ``True``, the handler for the event in the dispatcher class will not be called.
+If the filter callable returns ``True``, other filters and the handler for the event in the dispatcher class will not be called.

 The example: